maartencorpel/tracks-web/API_REFERENCE.md

 ---

-This API reference provides comprehensive documentation for all endpoints, integrations, and data models used in the Spot Join web application.
+This API reference provides comprehensive documentation for all endpoints, integrations, and data models used in the Tracks Match web application.
 For implementation details, refer to the source code and technical guide.